Skip to main content

 ASSERT(buffer != nullptr);

-This module forms the foundation for all debugging and safety mechanisms in LibXR.
-It is strongly recommended to integrate and enable assertions and validations early in system development.
+It is recommended to enable assertions and validations early in development.